 The E2 visa, also known as the Investor Visa, is a non-immigrant visa that allows foreign nationals to live in the United States with their spouse and children under the age of 21.
-To be eligible for this visa, the applicant must be from a country with a specific E2 treaty with the United States, must plan to create or buy a business and create jobs, and must be the one running the business.
-The E2 visa is typically granted for a period of up to 60 months, although this can vary depending on the applicant's home country (for example, French citizens are only granted visas for 25 months).
+To be eligible for this visa, the applicant must be from a country with a specific E2 treaty of commerce with the United States, must plan to create or buy a business and create jobs, and must be the one running the business.
+The E2 visa is typically granted for a period of up to 60 months, although this can vary depending on the applicant's home country.
 Spouses and children under 21 are also able to live in the United States on this visa.
 The E2 visa is applied for at the U.S. Embassy in the applicant's home country, and requires the submission of a complete application file including a business plan, often prepared by an immigration attorney.

 To obtain this visa, the applicant must: